ziadshaaban1234/ziadshaaban1234/README.md

 ## 🚀 About Me

-- 🎯 Passionate about building modern, responsive, and user-friendly web interfaces
+- 🎯 Passionate about building modern and responsive web interfaces
-- 💡 Strong focus on clean UI design and smooth user experience
+- 💡 Love creating clean UI designs with smooth user experiences
-- 📌 Currently advancing my skills in **JavaScript + Front-End Architecture**
+- 📌 Currently improving my skills in **JavaScript + Advanced Front-End Projects**
 - 🌍 Based in Egypt 🇪🇬
-- ⚡ Always working on creative dashboards, landing pages, and real-world projects
+- ⚡ Always working on new creative landing pages & web projects

 ---